Automated Construction of a Knowledge Graph of Nuclear Fusion Energy for Effective Elicitation and Retrieval of Information: Abstract

 \section{Abstract}

 In this document, we discuss a multi-step approach to automated construction of a knowledge graph, for structuring and representing domain-specific knowledge from large document corpora.
 We apply our method to build the first knowledge graph of nuclear fusion energy, a highly specialized field characterized by vast scope and heterogeneity.
 This is an ideal benchmark to test the key features of our pipeline, including automatic named entity recognition and entity resolution.
-We show how pre-trained large language models can be used to address these challenges and we evaluate their performance against Zipf’s law, which characterizes human-generated natural language.
-Additionally, we develop a knowledge-graph retrieval-augmented generation system that combines large language models with a multi-prompt approach.
-This system provides contextually relevant answers to natural-language queries, including complex multi-hop questions that require reasoning across interconnected entities.
+We show how pre-trained large language models can be used to address these challenges and we evaluate their performance against Zipf’s law, which characterizes human natural language.
+Additionally, we develop a knowledge-graph retrieval-augmented generation system that uses multiple prompts with large language models to provide contextually relevant answers to natural-language queries, including complex multi-hop questions requiring reasoning across interconnected entities.